maptv/decalendar/docs/decalendar.md

 ##### Common and leap year specific conversion tables {#sec-specific}

-The first table below shows the `doty` numbers for all of the days in common years, while the second table below does the same for leap years.
-In both of these tables, the columns are labeled by month (like longitudes or x-axis values), while the rows are labeled by the day of the month (like latitudes or y-axis values).
-The positive `doty` numbers of dates after the Gregorian calendar leap day, February 29, need to be incremented by 1 in leap years.
-Similarly, the negative `doty` numbers of dates before February 29 need to decremented by 1.
-To be clear, we only have to deal with the Gregorian calendar leap day when we are working with Gregorian calendar dates.
-Since the `Decalendar` leap day is at the end of the year and everything resets after the end of each year, `Decalendar` leap days do not affect the positive day numbers of any other `Decalendar` days. d - 60
+The first table below shows the positive `doty` numbers for all Gregorian calendar dates.
+Negative `doty` numbers require two separate tables for common and leap years.
+In all of these tables, the columns are labeled by month (like longitudes or x-axis values), while the rows are labeled by the day of the month (like latitudes or y-axis values).
+Since the `Decalendar` leap day is at the end of the year and everything resets after the end of each year, `Decalendar` leap days do not affect the positive `doty` numbers of any other `Decalendar` days.

-59

 | Day | Mar | Apr | May | Jun | Jul | Aug | Sep | Oct | Nov | Dec | Jan  | Feb  |
 |-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----| ---- | ---- |